Pokkiri: Plot

 The city of Chennai is rife with the nefarious activities of land mafia.
-There are two rival gangs: one under Ali Bhai, who resides in Dubai where he controls the India operations through his brothers Guru and Korattur Logu as well as his girlfriend Mona; and another operated by a local goon named Narasimhan.
+There are two rival gangs: one under Ali Bhai, who resides in Dubai where he controls the India operations through his skilled henchmen Guru and Korattur Logu, as well as his girlfriend Mona; and another operated by a local goon named Narasimhan.
 They threaten builders and landowners into giving them protection money or property through force, extortion, or murder.
-Mohammed Maideen Khan IPS takes charge as the new Police Commissioner of Chennai and starts cracking down on crime.
+Mohammed Maideen Khan takes charge as the new Police Commissioner of Chennai and starts cracking down on crime.

-Tamizh, a thug, is abducted by Logu and his henchmen.
+Tamizh, a thug in the city, is abducted by Logu and his henchmen.
 Tamizh has taken a contract from Narasimhan to beat up Logu, which he does.
-However, Guru and Mona invite Tamizh to join their gang.
-Tamizh declines stating that he does not work for any gang, but is ready to do anything for money.
-Meanwhile, Tamizh falls in love with Shruthi, an aerobic teacher, when he visits his friend Saravanan's aerobics class, but she mistakes him for a pervert.
-Shruthi lives with her widowed mother Lakshmi and younger brother Pappu.
+Seeing Tamizh’s potential, Guru and Mona invite Tamizh to join their gang.
+Tamizh declines, stating that he does not work for any gang but is ready to do anything for money.
+Meanwhile, Tamizh falls in love with Shruthi, an aerobics teacher, when he visits his best friend Saravana's aerobics class, but she mistakes him for a pervert.
+Shruthi lives with her widowed mother, Lakshmi, and younger brother, Pappu.
 Body Soda, a bogus kung fu master, lives above Shruthi's house and frequently, albeit comically and unsuccessfully, tries to convince her to marry him.
-Govindan is a corrupt police inspector in the colony where Tamizh and Shruthi live and is on Ali Bhai's payroll.
+Govindan is a corrupt inspector in the colony where Tamizh and Shruthi live.
+He is on Ali Bhai's payroll and is supporting him.
 He lusts for Shruthi and decides to make her his mistress, even after she rejects him multiple times.

 Tamizh's first assignment with Ali Bhai's gang is to kill a member of Narasimhan's gang.
-However, police show up at the spot where Tamizh and the other gangsters are waiting.
+However, the police show up at the spot where Tamizh and the other gangsters are waiting.
 Tamizh engages the cops long enough for the others to finish the task and flee.
 He also helps Shruthi escape from Govindan.
 She is impressed by his kindness, and a friendship soon blossoms between the two, leading to the development of unspoken romantic feelings for each other.
-When Shruthi tries to express her feelings to Tamizh, they are attacked by members of Narasimhan's gang, whom Tamizh finishes off.
+When Shruthi tries to express her feelings to Tamizh, they are attacked by members of Narasimhan's gang, whom Tamizh finishes off in the presence of Shruthi.
 Shruthi is shocked to learn that Tamizh is a cold-blooded gangster with no qualms about killing people.
-Later, Govindan arranges for some thugs to pretend to assault Shruthi so that no decent family will want to take her as their daughter-in-law, as a result of which with no other option, Shruthi and Lakshmi will accept his demands.
+Later, having been rebuked by Shruthi and Lakshmi multiple times, Govindan arranges for some thugs to pretend to assault Shruthi and they accept his demands.
 Tamizh learns of this and thrashes Govindan incognito.
 After much ado and mental anguish, Shruthi accepts Tamizh's love.
-Soon, Guru is found dead, presumably killed by Narasimhan in retaliation against the death of his gang members at the hands of Tamizh earlier, which forces Ali Bhai to come to Chennai from Dubai and kill Narasimhan.
+Soon, Guru is found dead, presumably killed by Narasimhan in retaliation against the deaths of his gang members at the hands of Tamizh earlier, which forces Ali Bhai to come to Chennai from Dubai and kill Narasimhan.
 He also meets Tamizh to discuss the killing of a minister by blowing up a school.
-Tamizh disagrees with Ali Bhai's method as it would involve killing innocents including women and children.
+Tamizh disagrees with Ali Bhai's method as it would involve killing women and children, which goes against his principles.